eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  S

+- **schedule**: refers to a planned timeline for tasks or events.
+Understanding a project's schedule is key to managing time effectively.
+For example: This is the schedule of the day refers to all activities and actions planned for that day.

 - **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.